-Mr Natarajan Subramaniam, Chairman of the Board, is an independent non-executive director.
+Mr Natarajan Subramaniam, Chairman of the Board, is an independent non-executive director who has been acting as the lead independent director and has been formally appointed as the Lead Independent Director on 28 February 2019 in line with the Corporate Governance guidelines to have a lead independent director.
 He leads the Board to ensure its effectiveness on all aspect of the Board's roles, is responsible for exercising control over quantity, quality and timeliness of the flow of information between the Management of the Company and the Board, encouraging constructive relations within the Board and between the Board and Management and ensuring effective communications with shareholders and compliance with the Group's guidelines on corporate governance.
+He sets the Board agenda and conducts Board meetings and promotes a culture of openness and debate at the Board to ensure that every Board member has an opportunity to be heard.
+The Lead Independent Director is available to shareholders through normal channels to respond to their queries.

 Mr Inderbethal Singh Thakral, Chief Executive Officer of the Group, is responsible for leading the Group's Lifestyle business as well as the Group's Investment Division.
-He is the son of Executive Director, Mr Kartar Singh Thakral ("Mr Kartar").
+He is the son of Executive Director, Mr Kartar Singh Thakral.